 Developing prompt criteria

-The Prompt Criteria are a set of inputs that give aiR for Review the context it needs to understand the matter and evaluate each document.
+The prompt criteria are a set of inputs that give aiR for Review the context it needs to understand the matter and evaluate each document.
 Developing the prompt criteria is a way of training aiR for Review, which is your "reviewer," similar to training a human reviewer.
 See Best practices for tips and workflow suggestions.

-For more information on how prompt versioning works and how versions affect the Viewer, see Prompt criteria versioning
+To learn more about how prompt versioning works and how versions affect the Viewer, see How version controls affect the Viewer.

 Entering prompt criteria

-The tabs that appear on the Prompt Criteria panel depend on the analysis type you selected during set up.
+The tabs that appear on the prompt criteria panel depend on the analysis type you selected during set up.
 Refer to Setting up the project for more information.

-1. On the aiR for Review dashboard, select each tab and enter the required information as outlined in the Prompt criteria tabs and fields section.
-Or, use prompt kickstarter to upload and use existing documentation to fill in the tabs.
-See Using prompt kickstarter for more information.
+- Select each tab and manually enter the required information as outlined in the Prompt criteria tabs and fields section.

-3. Once you have the desired prompt criteria set, click Start Analysis to analyze documents.
+- After you have the desired prompt criteria set, click Start Analysis to analyze documents.
 For more information on analyzing documents, see Running the analysis.

 Prompt criteria tabs and fields